A causal framework for distribution generalization: Transforming causal models

-where $\ep_{\tilde{H}}$ has the same distribution as $(\ep_H, \ep_Y)$ in the previous model.
-This model fits the framework described in Section~\ref{sec:modeling_int_ind_distr}, where the noise term in $Y$ is now taken to be constantly zero.
+where $\ep_{\tilde{H}}$ has the same distribution as $(\ep_H, \ep_Y)$ in \eqref{eq:SCM_full_causal}.
+This model fits the framework from Section~\ref{sec:modeling_int_ind_distr}, where the noise term in $Y$ is now taken to be constantly zero.
 Both SCMs~\eqref{eq:SCM_full_causal} and~\eqref{eq:SCM_full_causal_simple} induce the same observational distribution and the same function $f$ appears in the assignments of $Y$.

-It is further possible to express the set of interventions on the covariates $X$ in the original SCM~\eqref{eq:SCM_full_causal} as a set of interventions on the covariates in the reduced SCM~\eqref{eq:SCM_full_causal_simple}.
-The description of a class of interventions in the full SCM \eqref{eq:SCM_full_causal} may, however, become more complex if we consider them in the reduced SCM \eqref{eq:SCM_full_causal_simple}.
-In particular, to apply the developed methodology, one needs to check whether the interventions in the reduced SCM is a well-behaved set of interventions (this is not necessarily the case) and how the support of all $X$ variables behaves under that specific intervention.
-We now discuss the case that the causal graph induced by the full SCM is a directed acyclic graph (DAG).
+If one intends to use interventions in the original SCM (i.e., \eqref{eq:SCM_full_causal}) to model the test distributions, one needs to also transform these interventions.
+We discuss how this can be done in the following subsection.